Strevia/phants-nomic/rules/rules.md

 10. Players may create additional features which they can add to their towers.
 When creating a feature, a player needs to specify: a name, a cost in blocks and/or points, and a unique effect.
 These features will be stored in appendix_T.md.

-11. The maximum number of features a tower can suport is equal to it's hight.
+11. The maximum number of features a tower can support is equal to its height.